sjfakharian/Data-Insight-Tools/Causal_Connector.md

 - Consult subject matter experts when building causal models
 - Use prior research to inform model structure
-- Consider the mechanisms that might generate causal effects[^1]
+- Consider the mechanisms that might generate causal effects

 #### Focus on Identification First, Estimation Second